 With such an array of features, this platform is much bigger than Nathan Barry’ ConvertKit, which specializes in only email marketing and integration.

 With its email marketing solutions, businesses on this platform can import customer data from email clients and spreadsheets.
 Moreover; clients can customize email sign-up forms on social media pages and embedded web pages for the purpose of capturing newer audiences to their mailing lists.

 ConstantContact accords users hundreds of customizable templates with easy drag-and-drop elements with real-time reporting features, capturing social shares, click-through rate (CTR), email opens, forwards among many other aspects.

 It ensures that users gather contacts from various databases, and adds them in either a singular unified or multiple lists based on certain trigger points without breaking sweat.

 To rope in more users, ConstantContact offers one-on-one and online trainings and seminars to help them rope in more audiences and achieve better success.

-Unlike its counterpart (ConvertKit) and several other competitors, ConstantContact is not only cost effective thanks to its flexible pricing, it also provides additional support, empowering users with more proficiency with the system.
+Unlike its counterpart (ConvertKit) and several other competitors, ConstantContact is not only cost effective thanks to its flexible pricing, it also provides additional customer service and support, empowering users with more proficiency with the system.

 Some of the features that sets this user-friendly interface apart from its peers include: